huynguy-db/arcion-docs/content/docs/targets/target-setup/databricks/databricks-azure.md

     {{< hint "info" >}}
   **Note:** All communications with Databricks happen through port 443, the standard port for HTTPS.
 So all data is encrypted and secure with SSL by default.
     {{< /hint >}}
-    If you store your Databricks server connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< relref "../../../security/secrets-manager" >}}).
+    You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).
 Otherwise, you can put your credentials in plain form like the following sample:

     ```YAML
     type: DATABRICKS_DELTALAKE